 Domestication involves transferring an LLC or corporation’s charter to a different state—i.e., changing the business’s domicile (residence).

-Sometimes, people confuse domestication with foreign qualification.
+Sometimes, people confuse domestication with foreign qualifications.
 So let me take a moment to explain the difference:

 - Domestication is moving the business to another state.
 When completed, it no longer exists in the state where it was initially formed.